 Frequently Asked Questions

-NOTE: Applications are due February 1 and are only considered for fall admission.
+NOTE: Applications are due February 1.
+Applications are considered for Fall admission only.
 CLICK HERE to apply.

 THINKING ABOUT SOCIOLOGY AT UNIVERSITY OF TENNESSEE?

 We take graduate student recruitment very seriously and we assume you take applying to graduate school equally seriously.

 Here are a few questions you might be asking: